 3.9.
 Environmental health

-If you are making a contribution towards tackling the SDG 3 targets, you can use the SDG 3 & Me interview blogs to share what you are doing and to discuss how your work is helping to get closer to achieving these global objectives.
+If you are making a contribution towards tackling the SDG3 targets, you can use the SDG3 & Me blogs to share what you are doing and to discuss how your work is helping to get closer to achieving these global objectives.

-We want to help raise awareness by spotlighting people from across all areas whose work relates to the SDG 3 targets, not just those who work directly in health or health-related research, but also those who work in community groups, with or for funders or policy makers, as well as those who are involved in other types of organizations or groups that are helping to promote, or make improvements in, health and well-being aligned with the above targets.
+We want to help raise awareness by spotlighting people from across all areas whose work relates to the SDG3 targets.
+That applies not just to those who work directly in health or health-related research, but also to those who work in community groups, with or for funders and policy makers, as well as those who are involved in other types of organizations or groups that are helping to promote, or make improvements in, health and well-being aligned with the above targets.

 Format/structure of the community/posts

-When potential contributors/organizations are identified, you will be invited to answer a series of questions that provide a description of your (and your organization’s) work and how it contributes to the SDGs, with particular reference to SDG3, along with some background information on why you feel it is making a difference.
-You can follow the Q&A format or write a standard blog post if you prefer.
-The aim is to create a more complete picture of people who are involved in work that relates to the SDGs in any way.
+When potential contributors/organizations are confirmed, you will be invited to answer a series of questions that provide a description of your (and your organization’s) work and how it contributes to the SDGs, with particular reference to SDG3, along with some background information on why you feel it is making a difference.
+You may follow the Q&A format or write a standard blog post if you prefer.
+The aim is to create a more complete picture of people who are involved in work that relates to SDG3 in any way.

 How to get involved

 If you would like to participate yourself or suggest someone else who would be a good candidate to discuss their work, please complete our application form.
 For any questions, please contact: firstname.lastname@example.org.